Skip to main content

 Career:

-I am a lecturer in Education, having joined the School of Education, University of Exeter in 2021.
+I am a Senior Lecturer in Education, having joined the School of Education, University of Exeter in 2021.
 Between 2018-2021, I was a postdoctoral fellow at the University of Derby.

 View full profile